 Hinduism, or Sanatana Dharma (Eternal Way), is the world’s oldest living religion.
 It is a richly diverse family of philosophies, traditions, and practices that have been followed primarily throughout Asia for thousands of years.
 Today, Hinduism is a global religion with adherents living on every continent, and comprising majorities in three countries: India, Nepal, and Mauritius.

-Hinduism is the world’s oldest living religion.
-It is a rich collection of hundreds of spiritual and philosophical traditions followed throughout Asia for more than 5000 years.
-Most traditions within Hinduism share certain distinctive, core beliefs despite the absence of an identifiable beginning in history, single founder, central religious establishment or sole authoritative scripture.
-Two of these core beliefs are that of tolerance and pluralism.
-While tolerance and pluralism are valued by many religions, these concepts are the very essence of Hinduism and are expressed through the diversity of Hindu practice and centuries of peaceful coexistence of various faiths.
+Most traditions within Hinduism share certain distinctive, core beliefs despite the absence of an identifiable beginning in history, single founder, central religious establishment, or sole authoritative scripture.
+Two of these core beliefs are that of the oneness of existence and pluralism.

 Om sarve bhavantu sukhinah.
 Sarve santu niraamayaah.

 Sarve bhadraani pashyantu.
 Maa kaschid dukhbhaag bhavet.

 May all beings be happy.
 May all beings be healthy.

 May all beings experience prosperity.
 May none in the world suffer.